Information For Authors

 Legends for Illustration: Type legends of illustrations double-spaced, starting on a separate page, with Arabic numerals corresponding to illustrations.
 Explain internal scale and identify method of staining in photomicrographs.

-Publication fee: Accepted article will attract a publication of 25,000naira only for local authors and 150 dollars for international authors.
+Publication fee: Accepted article will attract a publication fee of 25,000 naira only for local authors and 100 dollars for international authors.
 Additional fees may apply for coloured photographs.
 A hardcopy will cost 3,000 naira for local authors and 5 dollars for international authors excluding the cost of postage

 Nigerian Journal of Dental Research Copyright @ 2017-2021

 Professor O.F Omoregie, Editor-in-Chief,